KILTprotocol/docs/docs/develop/sdk/1-getting-started-guide/00-getting-started.md

 After completing the getting started, you should have learn a little about KILT and a guide to learn by doing.
 The guide requires some experience with javascript and command-line tools.
 We will have recommended guides to other tutorials for further learnings.

-We have a complete copy of the script here, in case you get stuck. **Add link**

 ## Setup